The Phantom of a PDF File

 Act 4: Shapeshifting of the Phantom

 We did another test where we removed the XMP metadata from the original file.
-As a result, Acrobat Reader seems to be able to remove the octal representation, but it keeps the UTF-16BE encoding for the “PDF Phantom” string.
+As a result, Acrobat Reader seems to remove the octal representation, but it keeps the UTF-16BE encoding for the “PDF Phantom” string.
 This is the result:

 /Producer (<fe><ff><00>P<00>D<00>F<00> <00>P<00>h<00>a<00>n<00>t<00>o<00>m<00><00>)